Akira Yamada

 Akira Yamada (山田 晶, Yamada Akira) was a Japanese scholar and philosopher of the West European Medieval philosophy.
-Member of the Japan Academy since 1998.
+He was member of the Japan Academy since 1998.

 Biography

 Born in Suwa city, Nagano prefecture.
 Yamada graduated from the Nagano prefecture Suwa junior High-school, and from the 8th High-school.
 Yamada graduated from the Kyoto Imperial University, Philosophy section of the Department of Literature in September, 1944.